 CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Wet sluice CCR bottom ash to CCR surface impoundments.
 Wet sluicing CCR minimizes the potential for CCR fugitive dust generation.
 Pneumatically convey dry CCR fly ash and CCR FGD materials to storage silos in an enclosed system.
 Conveying CCR in an enclosed system minimizes the potential for CCR fugitive dust generation.
-CCR scrubber ash to be emplaced in an offsite third-party owned/operated landfill is conditioned before loading into trucks for transport to the landfill.
+Condition CCR FGD materials to be emplaced in an offsite third-party owned/operated landfill before it is loaded into trucks for transport to the landfill.
 Conditioning allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation while loading CCR into trucks (and during transport and emplacement in the landfill).
-Water is added to CCR fly ash at the loadout silo for on-site transport.
+Add water to CCR fly ash at the loadout silo for on-site transport.
 Wetting CCR fly ash reduces the potential for CCR fugitive dust generation during loading.
-Load CCR transport trucks from the CCR fly ash and CCR FGD materials silos in a partially enclosed area.
-Partial enclosure of the CCR transport truck loading area reduces the potential for wind to cause CCR fugitive dust to become airborne.
-Handling of CCR at the facility Load CCR transport trucks from the CCR fly ash silos using a telescoping chute.
-Use of a telescoping chute reduces the drop height from the end of the chute into the truck and minimizes the potential for CCR fugitive dust to become airborne. , Transfer CCR dry fly ash into rail cars using a railcar loading spout and associated dust filter collection system.
+Wetting activities will be conducted in a manner that does not generate "free liquids".
+Handling of CCR at the facility Load CCR transport trucks from the CCR fly ash and CCR FGD materials silos in a partially enclosed area.
+Partial enclosure of the CCR transport truck loading area reduces the potential for wind to cause CCR fugitive dust to become airborne. trie facility Load CCR transport trucks from the CCR fly ash silos using a telescoping chute, when applicable.
+Use of a telescoping chute reduces the drop height from the end of the chute into the truck and minimizes the potential for CCR fugitive dust to become airborne.
+Transfer CCR dry fly ash into rail cars using a railcar loading spout and associated dust filter collection system, as necessary.
 Use of a loading spout and associated dust filter collection system minimizes the potential for CCR fugitive dust to become airborne.
 Perform housekeeping, as necessary, in the CCR ash loading areas.
-Good housekeeping measures, such as sweeping or wetting the loading area, minimizes the potential for CCR fugitive dust generation during handling activities.
+Good housekeeping measures, such as sweeping or wetting the loading area, minimize the potential for CCR fugitive dust generation during handling activities.
 Operate CCR fly ash and CCR FGD materials handling system in accordance with good operating practices.
 Operation in accordance with good operating practices minimizes the potential for CCR fugitive dust generation.
-Maintain and repair as necessary dust controls on the CCR fly ash handling system and the CCR fly ash rail load-out system.
-Maintenance and repairs are performed as needed to maintain dust controls in good operating condition to minimize the potential for CCR fugitive dust generation.
+Maintain and repair as necessary dust controls on the CCR fly ash handling system and the CCR fly ash rail and truck load-out systems.
+Performing maintenance and repairs as needed to maintain dust controls in good operating condition minimizes the potential for CCR fugitive dust generation.
+Reduce or halt operations during high wind events, as necessary.
+Reducing or halting operations during high wind events minimizes the potential for CCR fugitive dust generation.